 - First Repositioning in 30 years (Launch Q4 217)

 - 6 Cannes Lions and other awards won with interim-work

 Before my arrival, Gillette didn’t win awards and sales were declining.
 But we changed all that.
 During my tenure we repositioned the brand for the first time in 30 years (Launch in Q4).
 Even before the new campaign is in place, Gillette’s more human-centric interim-work is making news.
 The brand is recognized at award shows for the first time.
 In 2017 we won 6 lions in Cannes alone.

-Back in the 80s and 90s Gillette had the cultural relevance of a Nike.
+Back in the 80s/90s Gillette had the cultural relevance of a Nike.
 Product and brand fueled consumer choice.
 However, over the years Gillette shifted its communications to the product and functional at the expense of the brand and emotional.
 Today, product is the only point of connection.
 Men no longer find the brand relevant.
 A large product assortment has led to cluttered communications.

-But we are about to change it and turn Gillette from a market leader into a thought leader.
-When I started my assignment, I undertook Gillette’s first global cultural research.
-We hired Space Doctors who conducted a semiotic analysis in our key markets.
-We spoke to men on the street and interviewed priests to understand the top regrets of the dying.
-We also conducted loads of desk research and expert interviews.
+I undertook Gillette’s first global cultural research.
+We hired Space Doctors who conducted a semiotic analysis in our key markets to understand masculine success.
+We spoke to men on the street, interviewed priests about the top regrets of the dying, conducted desk research and expert interviews.

 Rogue One (Star Wars) has been written up by the New York Times, CNN, Bloomberg, CNET and many others.